install antivirus on raspberry pi

 Download now

-Most common security threats on Raspberry Pi devices
+Other security threats on Raspberry Pi devices

-Before I get into the examples, I have to highlight that virus and malware are not the only security issue on Raspberry Pi.
-Most security risks with Raspberry Pi devices occur if you forget to change your default username and password.
-On every device, the username is “pi” and the password “raspberry” by default.
+Before I get into the examples, I have to highlight that viruses and malware are not the only security threats on Raspberry Pi.

 If you are using Raspberry Pi as a web server, you’ll be exposed to various attacks, especially if you’re running WordPress.
 Its popularity warrants frequent hacker attacks.
 Regular updates and antivirus will protect you nicely, though, even better than it would on Windows systems.

-Having a firewall and using an additional protection like Fail2ban to block malicious traffic is also a good practice to protect your system and network.
+Having a firewall and using additional protection like Fail2ban to block malicious traffic is also a good practice to protect your system and network.

 Just like any other game server, your Raspberry Pi server can be exposed to attacks constantly, too, even if you have an antivirus.
 Sometimes, the device can be used as an arcade game server, and if you don’t take the needed security steps, it will be vulnerable to attacks.